Anu1606-dev/Rock-Paper-scissors-game/README.md

 # Rock-Paper-scissors-game
 A simple Rock, Paper, Scissors game built with HTML, CSS, and JavaScript.

-# Rock, Paper, Scissors

-A simple Rock, Paper, Scissors game built with **HTML**, **CSS**, and **JavaScript**.
 This game allows players to choose between rock, paper, or scissors and see the outcome against the computer.

 ## Features
 - Interactive UI built with HTML and CSS.